Email to Google Sheets & Excel

 A couple of weeks ago we covered in detail how you can transfer email data to Excel Files.
 The solution we presented back then works great if your business runs on Microsoft Excel or if you want to obtain your parsed email data as CSV files.

 This time, we’ll dive into how you can automatically parse email data to google sheets.
+And if you haven’t already done so, start a FREE trial today and begin automating your workflows!

 Why would you want to import data from email to Google Sheets anyway?